Rendezvous with Madness Film Festival is a signature event of Workman Arts, produced annually in Toronto since 1993.

-Film can also enable new and established artists to visually explore ideas and express stories of mental illness and addiction in ways that are nearly impossible in other artistic media.
-The technical freedom of film allows for these artists to challenge perceptions of reality and to express the truth of mental illness and addiction.
+Film can also enable new and established artists to visually explore ideas and express stories of mental health and addiction in ways that are nearly impossible in other artistic media.
+The technical freedom of film allows for these artists to challenge perceptions of reality and to express the truth of mental health and addiction.

-Rendezvous with Madness explores these cinematic representations and hosts panel discussions after each screening.
+Rendezvous with Madness explores these cinematic representations and hosts Q&A’s, talk backs and panel discussions after many screenings.
 The films are the art, the discussion gives them perspective.

 “..the festival showcases edgy, thought provoking…films that explore mental health and addiction issues from a multitude of angles.” – Sherri Wood, Toronto Sun